WebOfTrustInfo/rwot7-toronto/draft-documents/btcr_0_1.md

 The decision to store it in github specifically reduces the target audience, since it requires a github account.
 However, we were already assuming a dev audience for v0.1.

-An advantage is that github allows signed commits, and therefore the DID Document can tie to PGP.
+One advantage is of this restriction is the ability to sign DID Document updates with a PGP key (via github signed commits).
+The flow would look like this:

+1. Create BTCR DID
+2. Create the full BTCR DID document in github, including the PGP key in this document
+    - Note the DID document itself is signed with BTCR transaction signing key, as usual
+3. Commit to github using PGP key from (2).

 ### 4. Testnet only